Rchristiani/es6-easy-wins/talk.md

 ```

 ###Private properties in classes
-You might be thinking to your self, well we have the `class` what about private properties?
+You might be thinking to yourself, well we have the `class` what about private properties?
 In ES6 there is a new data type called a `symbol`.
 To make a new symbol we would create it as such.

 ```
 var mySymbol = Symbol();